 - any building structure, edifice, walls, fences or chimneys (this applies to any new construction project or to partially constructions);

-- the license is also necessary for the excavation of land, the clearing of the site where the construction will be developed, works related to the foundation of a building, the soil investigation or to any landscaping project.
+- the license is also necessary for the excavation of land, the clearing of the site where the construction will be developed, work related to the foundation of a building, the soil investigation, or to any landscaping project.

 What types of contractors can enter a construction project in Malaysia?

 A contractor in Malaysia is the legal entity which is allowed to develop a construction project or parts of a construction project.
 As stated by the applicable legislation in Malaysia, this type of activity can be carried out by a local contractor, which is defined as a legal entity that was incorporated in this country and which has minimum 70% of its capital registered from local sources.

 Foreign investors who are interested in opening a company in Malaysia in this sector should know that foreign contractors are also allowed to enter construction projects here; a foreign contractor can be a company that was registered in Malaysia and whose shareholding is owned by foreigners, but it can also be represented by a foreign company, incorporated in another country.